 Please keep in mind that you should avoid to generate DICOM files that have the appearance of being produced by a scanner.
-It should be clear in your directory naming or in your filenaming that this data was the result of the execution of some sort of algorithm.
+It should be clear from the directory or filenames that this data was the result of the execution of some sort of algorithm.
 This will help to prevent your dataset from being used as scanner data by accident.

-7.12.5 Printing out DICOM tags from one slice
+7.12.5 Printing DICOM Tags From One Slice